Our nature reserves are protected havens for plants and animals

 What are nature reserves?

-Nature reserves are places where wildlife – plants and animals - is protected, and this can sometime mean continuing with or restoring the old-time practices which originally helped to make them wildlife-rich.
+Nature reserves are places where wildlife – plants and animals - is protected and undisturbed, and this can sometime mean continuing with or restoring the old-time practices which originally helped to make them wildlife-rich.

 One example is the coppicing of woodland.
 When the last ice age eased, a tangled wildwood spread across much of the lowlands.
 This was cleared for farming and, by medieval times, the remaining woodland was patchy.
 Much of it was worked as "coppice" - every seven to ten years trees and shrubs were cut down to stumps which threw up a new head of straightish branches or "small wood".
 Strengthened by the open light after the cut, woodland flowers flourished and many woodland reserves are now coppiced to encourage wildflowers such as bluebells.
 Nightingales like the dense low growth of new coppice but tend to leave when it becomes more mature, usually after around seven years of growth.